 In May of 1868, General John A. Logan, the commander-in-chief of the Grand Army of the Republic, a union veteran’s group, issued a decree that May 30th should become a nationwide day of commemoration for the soldiers that died in the recently ended Civil War, also known as the War Between the States.
 General Logan dubbed this official remembrance, “Decoration Day,” and encouraged Americans to lay flowers and decorate the graves of the war dead across the land.
 Many believe that he chose May 30th because it was a rare day that didn’t fall on an anniversary of a major Civil War battle.
 Logan’s wife claimed he was influenced by the actions of southern women’s groups, who gathered to informally decorate the graves of confederate dead, even before the war ended.

-So, fellow citizens, remember tomorrow to turn the music off for a moment, stop your boat, set down your tongs and step away from the ladder ball game.
+So, fellow citizens, this Memorial Day remember to turn the music off for a moment, stop your boat, set down your tongs and step away from the ladder ball game.
 Think of those who gave their lives for all their loved ones and countrymen- and one precious idea.

 And think of those 1,000 freed slaves, the U.S. Colored Troops and the handful of white Charlestonians who took it upon themselves to consecrate a burial ground for fallen union soldiers.

 Then raise your glasses and make this pledge with me: “…that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion -- that we here highly resolve that these dead shall not have died in vain -- that this nation, under God, shall have a new birth of freedom -- and that government of the people, by the people, for the people, shall not perish from the earth.”